Josersanvil/AulaGlobal-CoursesFiles/README.md

 Run the script "download_AG_courses.py" with the arguments:
 - -u (Your Aula Global username [NIA])
 - -p (Your password)
-- -d (Machine path to directory where files will be downloaded [Optional])
+- -d (Machine path to directory where files will be downloaded) [Optional Arg]

 ### Example:
 ```